FIN-036: Signatory Authority for Executing University ContractsDate: 05/24/2012 Status: Final

 “The services invoiced hereunder are subject to the University of Virginia’s standard terms and conditions found at https://fro.vpfinance.virginia.edu/system/files/UVA_STC.pdf.”

 The legal name of the University, “The Rector and Visitors of the University of Virginia,” must appear on all contracts.

 - Governing Laws & Venue:

 All contracts signed by an authorized signatory should be governed by the laws of the Commonwealth of Virginia or be silent on the issue of governing law.
-If a party insists on the governing law of another state or country and if you have concerns, you may consult the Office of the General Counsel.
-No contract shall include a provision in which the University must consent to or submit to jurisdiction in federal courts.
+If a party insists on the governing law of another state or country and if you have concerns, you may consult the Office of the University Counsel.
+No contract shall include a provision in which the University must consent to or submit to jurisdiction in federal or non-Virginia courts.